 Liability for injuries resulting from a car accident rests with the driver who is determined to have caused the crash.

 You typically have to prove negligence by collecting evidence, including medical bills, police reports, witness statements, photos, and videos.

 Schedule a Free Consultation With Our Lexington Car Accident Lawyers After a Collision

 An automobile accident could cause devastating injuries to your child even if you’ve taken steps to restrain them properly, visit our car seat safety guidelines page to learn more.
-To discuss the compensation you can seek for your child’s injuries, contact Minner Vines Moncus Injury Lawyers for a free consultation.
+To discuss the compensation you can seek for your child’s injuries, contact Minner Vines Injury Lawyers, PLLC for a free consultation.